bookshelves-project/bookshelves-front/content/pages/more-ebooks.md

 - [Revues.org](http://bookserver.revues.org/)
 - [YouScribe](http://opds.youscribe.com/Catalog/catalog.xml)

-[^1]: if OPDS is official and libre initiative, the Bookshelves Catalog is just a simple solution to allow to search eBooks with eReader browser on basic web interface for eReader without OPDS feeds, so almost all eReaders.
+[^1]: if OPDS is official and libre initiative, the <app-name></app-name> Catalog is just a simple solution to allow to search eBooks with eReader browser on basic web interface for eReader without OPDS feeds, so almost all eReaders.